Close Menu

 Click Here

 While these are only rumors it does ask a lot of interesting questions about Disney potentially stifling creativity and important pieces of art for the sake of either maintaining a brand or avoiding a flop – both of which can affect Disney’s stock and bottom line.
-Former Disney CEO Micheal Eisner once said, “We have no obligation to make history.
+Former Disney CEO Michael Eisner once said, “We have no obligation to make history.
 We have no obligation to make art.
 We have no obligation to make a statement.
 To make money is our only objective.”
 Considering Disney now, following the merger with Fox, owns nearly one-third of the entertainment industry, this should terrify us all.

-Disney’s power over the entertainment industry might seem new but in actuality, Disney’s rise to power has been a long strategic battle often played out on the steps of Congress.
+Disney’s power over the entertainment industry might seem new, but in actuality, Disney’s rise to power has been a long, strategic battle often played out on the steps of Congress.

-I want to preface this by saying I worked at Walt Disney World in Orlando, FL as a Cast Member for nearly six years.
+I want to preface this by saying I worked at Walt Disney World in Orlando, FL, as a Cast Member for nearly six years.
 I participated in two Disney College Programs, one in which I took a course on Disney’s corporate communication strategies.
 Disney is a company I have a complicated relationship with.

 Walt Disney created Walt Disney Studios in 1923.
-The studios had humble roots, initially creating small animated shorts including Mickey Mouse’s introduction in Steamboat Willie and the series The Silly Symphonies.
+The studios had humble roots, initially creating small animated shorts, including Mickey Mouse’s introduction in Steamboat Willie and the series The Silly Symphonies.
 Both are still prominently referenced throughout Disney merchandise, Disney parks, and Disney advertising – particularly Mickey Mouse.

-In addition to creating Mickey Mouse, Walt Disney revolutionized the industry.
-After successfully creating Snow White and the Seven Dwarfs, the first animated feature film in history, Disney felt his imagination had no limit and that that impossible was always within reach.
 That ingenuity and creativity remain in a lot of what Disney does: from creating revolutionary software to make Merida’s hair in Brave as flowy as it is, to engineering trackless ride systems in-house for theme park attractions.
 This ideal also translates into Disney’s commitment to their IPs.
 The company is dedicated to only showcasing characters in the best capacity possible – to a point that is nearly unprecedented.

 Public domain has been a hot topic issue for Walt Disney Studios for years.
-Long before Disney, Congress enacted the Copyright Act of 1790, which granted a 14-year term that was renewable for one additional 14-year term, if the author was alive at the end of the first 14 years.
-Once expired, formerly copywritten material enters Public Domain.
+Long before Disney, Congress enacted the Copyright Act of 1790, which granted a 14-year term that was renewable for one additional 14-year term if the author was alive at the end of the first 14 years.
+Once expired, formerly copywritten material enters the Public Domain.
 That was later amended under the 1909 Copyright scheme, offering 28 years of protection with a 28-year renewal.
-According to the Copyright Clause of the US Constitution, the point of the law is “to promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”
-This means the original law was written to offer protections for anything someone creates but only for a reasonable period of time.

-Disney’s best-animated movies borrow ideas from the Public Domain, including Alice in Wonderland, The Little Mermaid, and Frozen.
+Disney’s best animated movies borrow ideas from the Public Domain, including Alice in Wonderland, The Little Mermaid, and Frozen.
 And yet, despite taking inspiration from creations that are now part of the Public Domain, Disney’s characters never seem to fall to the same fate.

 Near the time Mickey Mouse was set to enter the public domain, Disney lobbied Congress to expand protections of its characters.
 In 1976, Congress expanded protections.
 The new law saw creators retaining the rights to their works for the duration of their life plus an additional 50 years.

 Disney lobbied Congress again for additional protections and won – big time.
-The Sonny Bono Copyright Term Extension Act of 1998 lengthened the time works were protected under copyright law from their original parameters of 28-year with a 28-year renewal to “life of the author plus 70 years.”
+The Sonny Bono Copyright Term Extension Act of 1998 lengthened the time works were protected under copyright law from their original parameters of 28 years with a 28-year renewal to “life of the author plus 70 years.”
 Additionally, the legislation “extends copyrights for corporate works to 95 years from the year of first publication, or 120 years from the year of creation, whichever expires first.”
-Currently, Mickey’s copyright protection expires in 2023 but I have no doubt that Disney will lobby Congress again.
+Currently, Mickey’s copyright protection expires in 2023, but I have no doubt that Disney will lobby Congress again.

 c47acf7c68b35e2a81dab9c656b0d0ac